Wells Fargo and AmEx launch new Propel card

 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy

 Wells Fargo and American Express have launched an enhanced Propel card.
-The updated card – which comes in the form of encapsulated metal – offers a 3-point bonus on dining, travel, transit and streaming services and 1 point per dollar on all other purchases.
+The updated card – which comes in the form of encapsulated metal – offers a 3-point bonus on dining, travel, transit and select streaming services and 1 point per dollar on all other purchases.
 Additionally, new cardholders can earn a 30,000-point sign-up bonus when they spend $3,000 in the first three months.

 See the card changes at a glance:

 |Sign-up bonus||20,000 points when you spend $1,000 in the first 3 months||30,000 points when you spend $3,000 in the first 3 months|

 The updated card is available to new applicants starting July 16, 2018.
 If you are an existing cardholder, you will automatically be upgraded to the new card.

 While many cards offer rewards bonuses on travel and dining, it is rare to find a card that also offers a bonus on everyday spending categories such as music streaming services, ride-hailing and tolls.
 Bev Anderson, head of Wells Fargo cards and retail services, explains that the updated Propel card is designed to complement the lifestyles of consumers, “whether they are commuting to work or planning a summer vacation; whether they’re downloading their favorite TV series to binge watch or having dinner out with friends.